• Skip to primary navigation

 The tenderloin is made for quick cooking.

 The lean little pork filet, the prime choice of pork, comes in around a pound and is ideal for quick cooking.
 Aka, an elevated weeknight recipe champion.
-And is perfect for quick grilling, smoking, and (a personal fall favorite) pan-searing any which way you can think to use.
+And is perfect for quick grilling, smoked bacon-wrapped pork tenderloin, and (a personal fall favorite) pan-searing any which way you can think to use.

 (Heck, it’s one of my favorites for campfire recipes too!)